John Garland Pollard: Early life

 John Garland Pollard was born on August 4, 1871, in King and Queen County, Virginia.
-He was the fourth child and second son of Baptist minister John Pollard (1839 - 1911), and his wife the former Virginia Bagby (1839 - 1918).
+He was the fourth child and second son of Baptist minister John Pollard (1839 - 1911), and his wife, Virginia Bagby (1839 - 1918).
 The Pollard family lived in Baltimore, Maryland, early in his childhood, before moving to Richmond's Church Hill neighborhood.
 Pollard later took pride in his Norman–English ancestry, tracing his ancestors to colonial Virginians.
 Pollard attended Richmond College (now the University of Richmond) but ill health led him to suspend his studies.
 He later entered Columbian College, now George Washington University where Pollard studied law, as well as worked at the Smithsonian Institution to support himself before receiving his degree in 1893.
 Pollard also wrote "The Pamunkey Indians of Virginia", an anthropological survey that detailed the vanishing language and traditions of the early Virginia tribe.

 In 1897 John Pollard married Grace Phillips of Portsmouth, Virginia, with whom he had four children (including Charles Phillips Pollard (1903 - 1990)) before her death in 1931.
 In July 1933 Governor Pollard married his Canadian-born executive secretary, Violet E. MacDougall.